nedap/archie/README.md

 Converting to JSON is a great way to get ODIN object mapping with very little code and it parses enough to parse the ODIN used in ADL 2.
 However, ODIN has a few features that are not supported natively in JSON, specifically object references and intervals.
 It's very possible to add interval support, object references are tricky.

-If someone wants to do a full Jackson extension for odin, plus perhaps ODIN-serialization support, it is welcome.
+If someone wants to do a full Jackson extension for ODIN, plus perhaps ODIN-serialization support, it is welcome.
 It is not currently a priority for us.

 ### Reference model

-A basic reference model implementation is available.
-It has not yet been tested, except for use as a source for the RMConstraintImposer.
+A reference model implementation is available.
+It deserializes with Jackson into json, but probably not yet in a standard way.

 ## Status

-This is work in progress, but already usable for some situations.
+The project is quite usable for when you want to create an EHR implementation.
+It is not yet usable for when you want to create an ADL-editor, mainly because there is no serialization to ADL-files.

 What we want this to do in the future:
-- Full rules parsing, once the adl-antlr grammar supports this fully
+- Date Constraint parsing with patterns, not just intervals
-- A fully featured flattener
+- Tests for the reference model
 - Many more convenience methods in the archetype object model
 - More complete APath-queries
-- A more complete reference model implementation
+- Full rules parsing, once the adl-antlr grammar supports this fully
 - Probably rule evaluation
 - ADL serialization (to ADL and perhaps JSON and XML)
 - Many more tests